 Provider parents are expected to reward clients as they do their own children by supplying treats, allowance, etc.

-Reimbursement is not provided for any items needed to care for a client which are normally part of a home such as beds, linens, furniture, toys, play equipment, dishes, bottles, etc. Reimbursement is not provided for any home furnishings/equipment that are damaged or missing while a client is in placement.
-Money cannot be taken out of a client’s personal account against his/her wishes to pay for damages in the provider home.
+Reimbursement is not provided for any items needed to care for a client that is normally part of a home such as beds, linens, furniture, toys, play equipment, dishes, bottles, etc. Reimbursement is not provided for any home furnishings/equipment that are damaged or missing while a client is in placement.
+Money cannot be taken out of a client’s personal account against his/her wishes to pay for damages in the provider’s home.
 If damages occur and the client refuses to pay for the damages, the parents should file criminal charges to recover the loss.